townie/fredrikaverpil.github.io/_posts/2017-05-04-vendoring-qt-py.md

 tags: [python, qtpy, pyside, pyqt]
 ---

-How do you know a user doesn’t have the wrong version of Qt.py when running your application?
+How do you know a user doesn't have the wrong version of Qt.py when running your application?
 – Simple, you bundle Qt.py with your application.
-Here’s a short write-up on how you could go about doing just that.
+Here's a short write-up on how you could go about doing just that.

 <!--more-->

-## What’s "vendoring"?
+## What's "vendoring"?

 Bundling a third-party application with your own application is sometimes referred to as "vendoring".
 By vendoring, you explicitly control which version of a dependency is being used with your application.
 Since there are numerous versions of Qt.py you want to make sure your application is used with the version of Qt.py you had in mind when designing your application.

 ## Licensing

-It’s important to mention you cannot bundle *any* application with your own application.
-You must look into what you’re actually legally allowed to do.
-In the case with Qt.py, it’s developed under the MIT license, which means you can do anything you like with it.
+It's important to mention you cannot bundle *any* application with your own application.
+You must look into what you're actually legally allowed to do.
+In the case with Qt.py, it's developed under the MIT license, which means you can do anything you like with it.
 You can even modify Qt.py, sell your software with it bundled and keep it all closed source.
-However, speaking as a collaborator on the project, we’re always super happy to hear about you’re doing with Qt.py :)
+However, speaking as a collaborator on the project, we're always super happy to hear about what you're doing with Qt.py :)

 Curious on different types of licensing?
 – Check this out: [https://choosealicense.com/licenses/](https://choosealicense.com/licenses/)

-With that out of the way, let’s move on...
+With that out of the way, let's move on...

 ## Python package folder structure

-In this example, I’ll just create a simple folder structure where we’ll put the Qt.py script in a "vendor" folder and our main app (`myapp.py`) at the top level.
+In this example, I'll just create a simple folder structure where we'll put the Qt.py script in a "vendor" folder and our main app (`myapp.py`) at the top level.
 The `__init__.py` files makes it possible for Python to import the contents of the folders as modules.

 ```
 mypackage/